silnrsi/pysilfont/docs/scripts.md

 Usage: **`psfmakewoffmetadata -n PRIMARYFONTNAME -i ORGID [-f FONTLOG]  [-o OUTPUT] fontfile.ufo`**

-Make the WOFF meatadata xml file based on input UFO and FONTLOG.txt.
+Make the WOFF metadata xml file based on input UFO and FONTLOG.txt.

 The primary font name and orgid need to be supplied on the command line.
 By default it reads FONTLOG.txt from the folder it is run in and outputs to *primaryfontname*-WOFF-metadata.xml.